uwiger/gproc/doc/gproc.md

 Register a resource, but don't tie it to a particular process.

 Shared resources are all unique.
 They remain until explicitly unregistered (using [`unreg_shared/1`](#unreg_shared-1)).
 The types of shared resources currently supported are `counter` and `aggregated counter`.
 In listings and query results, shared resources appear as other similar resources, except that `Pid == shared`.
-To wit, update_counter({c,l,myCounter}, 1, shared) would increment the shared counter `myCounter` with 1, provided it exists.

-A shared aggregated counter will track updates in exactly the same way as an aggregated counter which is owned by a process.<a name="register_name-2"></a>
+To wit, update_counter({c,l,myCounter}, 1, shared) would increment the shared counter `myCounter` with 1, provided it exists.A shared aggregated counter will track updates in exactly the same way as an aggregated counter which is owned by a process.<a name="register_name-2"></a>

 ###register_name/2##